Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 47. ### Question47
 While practicing Test Driven Development, what is done after the test fails?

-- [x] Write the minimum amount of product code to satisty the test.
+- [x] Write the minimum amount of product code to satisfy the test.
-- [ ] Refactor the test so the code pnsses.
+- [ ] Refactor the test so the code passes.
-- [ ] Run it again to make sure it reslly fails.
+- [ ] Run it again to make sure it really fails.
 - [ ] Implement the required functionality.
 - [ ] Meet with the business analyst to ensure that the test is correct.